 Fancy dress is permitted as long as the outfit is not offensive, and at our discretion, we reserve the right to decline entry should the need arise.
 Fancy dress is not permitted in Hospitality or restaurant facilities.

 You are welcome to bring a picnic to enjoy at the event, however you are restricted from taking your food into the Palace Pavilion.
 There are rubbish disposal facilities located all around the grounds, so please do use these when you are finished with your picnics so that litter is kept to a minimum.

 Increased entrances, marshals and extensive and additional onsite parking is available in the public car parks as well as disabled parking facilities for holders of official blue disabled passes.
-There is a parking fee for all vehicles at the event and you must purchase the car pass in advance.
+There is a parking fee for all vehicles at the event.
 There is a short walk from the car park to the heart of the event.